Loading case study...

 Gonzalez negotiated a 90-day onboarding period — no operating decisions, pure observation and learning.
 It lasted less than a week.

-At the end of his first week, as the sun set over the Pacific Ocean from Tony Aquilla's San Diego office, the two men began what became Solera's entire 5-year strategic plan — targeting $1.0 billion in revenue through 50% organic growth and 50% acquisitions.
-The faster the acquisition targets were reached, the easier the organic growth would compound.
+At the end of his first week, as the sun set over the Pacific Ocean from Tony Aquila's San Diego office, the two men began what became Solera's entire 5-year strategic plan — targeting $1.0 billion in revenue through 50% organic growth and 50% acquisitions.

 The CFO Transition